 The Hearing Officer is responsible for the administration of the hearing process, including procedural matters and decisions leading up to the hearing, determinations about information that will be considered or not, appropriate and inappropriate lines of questioning, and the overall decorum and conduct of the proceedings.
 The Hearing Officer is not bound by strict rules of legal evidence and may admit evidence that is of probative value (evidence that is useful in proving or disproving a fact) in determining the issues involved.

-The Hearing Officer will apply the preponderance of the evidence standard (more likely than not) when determining whether the Title IX policy has been violated.
+The Hearing Officer will apply the preponderance of the evidence standard (more likely than not) when determining whether the Title IX Policy has been violated.

 An audio-visual recording of the hearing will be available to the parties for inspection and review within twenty-one (21) business days after the conclusion of the hearing.